 Another field that serves as the background of this project is NLP (Natural Language Processing) [7].
 This is a branch of AI and ML with a lot of pre-existing work done to understand how NLP models process HLT.
-The shortcoming of NLP models as described in section 1.2 is their use of tokens based on individual words or a series of words.
+The shortcoming of NLP models, as described in section 1.2, is their use of tokens based on individual words or a series of words.
 This vector representation is unsuitable for source code tasks because of the lack of limits on the grammar of source code.
-This means that if all the files in a training dataset were written by different people to solve the same problem, the dataset could end up having very few words, or tokens, in common, leading to underfitting in the model – where the model does not accurately learn the training data and cannot be applied to generalize unseen data – and resulting in poor performance of the model.
+This means that if different people wrote all the files in a training dataset to solve the same problem, the dataset could end up having very few words, or tokens, in common, leading to underfitting in the model.
+Underfitting is where the model does not accurately learn the training data and cannot be applied to generalize unseen data.
+It results in poor performance of the model.
 NLP tokens are also unsuitable for PLU due to the existence of programming concepts such as loops.
 In HLT, a loop is the equivalent of saying the same thing repeatedly, leading to an increase in the number of tokens corresponding to that word.
-In source code however, a conditional loop is used, eliminating the need to repeat the statement.
+In source code, however, a conditional loop is used, eliminating the need to repeat the statement.
 This results in the structural information the loop communicates being lost.

 Finally, this project has its background in the study of the tree data structure.
-It is my belief that there has not been enough work to examine how trees and graphs can be used to represent the programs.
+I believe that there has not been enough work to examine how trees and graphs can be used to represent the programs.
 This project will demonstrate the suitability of graph and tree-based models for understanding and processing the complex information contained in source code.

 Literature Review

 Although PLU as a branch of AI and ML is relatively new, there is some interesting pre-existing literature in this field.
-There has been some interesting work done in building NNs specifically for processing and classifying programs.
-One of such is [5] where the researchers define a method for converting source code to graph representations based on the program’s AST.
-To the best of my understanding, this study is the first of its kind which makes it very relevant to the work done in this project.
-This paper makes use of the Gated Graph Neural Network (GGNN) [8] to carry out two learning tasks on source code.
+Some exciting work has been done in building NNs specifically for processing and classifying programs.
+One of such is [5], where the researchers define a method for converting source code to graph representations based on the program’s AST.
+To the best of my understanding, this study is the first of its kind, which makes it very relevant to the work done in this project.
+This paper uses the Gated Graph Neural Network (GGNN) [8] to carry out two learning tasks on source code.
 The first is the ‘VARNAMING’ task which is designed to predict what a variable should be called based on how it is used in a program.
-The second learning task is the ‘VARMISUSE’ task in which the model predicts whether a variable has been used correctly or not.
+The second learning task is the ‘VARMISUSE’ task, in which the model predicts whether a variable has been used correctly or not.

-On the VARNAMING task, they receive an accuracy score of 53.6% while on the VARMISUSE task, they receive a score of 85.5%.
-The results of the VARNAMING task indicate that the model used in this study might need modifications to its design and parameters to produce stronger results.
-The results of the VARMISUSE task indicate that the GGNN model built in this study can, to a high level of accuracy, tell when a variable has been misused.
+On the VARNAMING task, they receive an accuracy score of 53.6%, while on the VARMISUSE task, they receive a score of 85.5%.
+The results of the VARNAMING task indicate that the model used in this study might need modifications to its design and parameters to produce more robust results.
+On the other hand, the results of the VARMISUSE task indicate that the GGNN model built in this study can accurately tell when a variable has been misused.

 These results are a motivation for this project.
-They indicate that NNs can be used to process and understand source code, but the model must be specifically designed to handle data types, such as graphs, that accurately represent the complex information contained in source code.
+They indicate that NNs can be used to process and understand source code.
+Still, the model must be specifically designed to handle data types, such as graphs, that accurately represent the complex information contained in the source code.